Page Reviewed / Updated - Jun. 2017

 Some possible additional eligibility requirements are:

-Respite care assistance is provided in grants, usually as a dollar value but sometimes as a number of respite care hours.
-Grants are typically in the form of voucher which can then be redeemed for respite care services from pre-approved providers.
+Respite care assistance, which can be in the form of adult day care, in-home aides, overnight care, companion care, or short-term nursing home care, is provided in grants.
+This is usually as a dollar value, but sometimes as a number of respite care hours.
+Grants are typically in the form of voucher, which can then be redeemed for respite care services from pre-approved providers.
 Very rarely are grants provided as cash.

 Grant amounts vary by chapter, by year and with the availability of funding.
 They can be monthly, annual or one-time.
 It is not unusual for grants to be valued at between $400 - $1,200.